SNAnalyst/bootcamp2022/README.md

-# Bootcamp_2021
+# Bootcamp_2022
-Support package for the Stats Bootcamp 2021-2022
+Companion package for the Stats Bootcamp 2022-2023